feluxe/very-hungry-pi/README.md

 If this is all done, your Pi should now run vhpi every hour and you should see some activity in the log files and of cause on your hard drive.
 Yay!

-Whenever you add new sources to a VHPI config, I suggest you to keep an eye on the log files util every thing runs stable.